asaf-b/mansur-docs/docs/blockUtility.md

 <font color = #5f5f5f size = 3pt>
 <i>
 API style scripted construction method.  <br>
-If you wish to construct a rig from an external command instead of Bloxk's UI, use this method. <br>
+If you wish to construct a rig from an external command instead of Block's UI, use this method. <br>
 You can pass in a fromNodes argument to specify the rig you wish to construct. <br>
 In case the fromNodes argument isn't valid, the construction will be selection based. <br>
 Also, use the mode argument to specify which mode you wish to construct in: <br>